 It’s probably one of the worst feelings for any runner.
-That moment when the last few months of hard work suddenly feel like they’re shattering in front of your very eyes.Read Now
+That moment when the last few months of hard work suddenly feel like...Read Now

 You might be running your first Marathon, maybe considering it, or even this year might mark your 29th Marathon?

 Regardless of where you are at, no one ever said no to a few hints and tips.

 We are about to hit you with 11 tips for running a Marathon, if you’ve got any you think should be seen, we always welcome your comments – you don’t know who that one little tip might help!

 Yep that’s right, you’re training doesn’t have to be run, run and more run (it should definitely include running though…) Mix it up, swim, cycle, cross train, take a HIIT class, give them bones a rest from hard road running and increase your strength and fitness!

 Be your best supporter, if you don’t believe in you then who else will?
 You’ve put in the time, the training and probably the blood sweat and tears too!
 Be confident in what you have already achieved in training and proud of where you’ve got to.
 Your mental attitude is half the battle.